AnselmoGPP/Learn_Computer_Science/topics/security/blockchain/satoshi.md

 **Satoshi Nakamoto** is the creator of **Bitcoin**.
 His first known communications happened via email with Adam Back and Wei Dai.
 Then, he appeared at the **Cryptography mailing list** (at metzdowd.com), where he published the Bitcoin whitepaper, participated in discussions about it, and announced the release of Bitcoin 0.1 software.
 He also announced Bitcoin 0.1 later at **P2P foundation** and discussed it a little.
 All these communications (emails and posts) have been compiled into this document.

 He continued working on the Bitcoin software, together with some collaborators that decided to join him.
-He moved the source code to SourceForge, where he participated in an email list and forum.
+He moved the source code to **sourceforge.net**, where he participated in an email list and [forum](http://bitcoin.sourceforge.net/boards/index.php).
 Then, he moved to **BitcoinTalk.org** forum.
 The publications Satoshi made in these two places are not included here since they are mostly technical discussions about issues that arised during Bitcoin software development.
-Finally, he decided to disappear forever and left Bitcoin development to other collaborators.
+Finally, he decided to disappear forever and left Bitcoin development to his collaborators and community.

 He appeared in different platforms: